VadimVeberg/personal-webstie/README.md

 I also used Bottstrap 4 columns for some blocks of page.

 # Adaptivity
-I used @media queries, bootstrap columns and containers to make all elements of page displayed in right way on every screen size.
+I used @media queries, bootstrap columns and containers to make all elements of page displayed in right way on every screen size.<br>
 <img src="https://vadimveberg.ru/assets/img/git_readme/Adaptive.png" width="350px" alt="Adaptive">

 # Animations